 - Data Transfer

-In this type of transmission, the receiving device sends an acknowledgement, back to the source after a packet or group of packets is received.
+In this type of transmission, the receiving device sends an acknowledgment, back to the source after a packet or group of packets is received.
 This type of transmission is reliable and secure.

-* Data in the Transport Layer is called as Segments.
+Note: 1.
+Data in the Transport Layer is called Segments.

-Transport Layer is called as Heart of OSI model.
+3. The transport layer is called as Heart of the OSI model.

 - Session establishment, maintenance, and termination: The layer allows the two processes to establish, use and terminate a connection.

-- Synchronization: This layer allows a process to add checkpoints which are considered synchronization points into the data.
+- Synchronization: This layer allows a process to add checkpoints that are considered synchronization points in the data.
 These synchronization points help to identify the error so that the data is re-synchronized properly, and ends of the messages are not cut prematurely and data loss is avoided.

 - Dialog Controller: The session layer allows two systems to start communication with each other in half-duplex or full-duplex.

-**All the below 3 layers(including Session Layer) are integrated as a single layer in the TCP/IP model as “Application Layer”.
+Note: 1.
+All the below 3 layers(including Session Layer) are integrated as a single layer in the TCP/IP model as the “Application Layer”.